andrewacashner/hearingfaithms/chapters/chapter-3.md

 Thus begins a tour-de-force of music about music, in which the composer and his ensemble take a verbal discourse about music and turn it into a musical discourse about music.
-Moreover, even as this discourse is referring through music to the music that is currently being performed and heard, this discourse is not only about sounding music or *musica instrumentalis*.
+This kind of discourse uses musical means to communicate something about music itself---and here the subject is not only that made by human performance (*musica instrumentalis*).
 When the first chorus refers to "what is sung," they are not merely referring to this literal level of human performance.
 Instead, they point to *Jesús infante*---the child who is both the *infante* or heir of the musician-king David and who is also God made flesh as an infant, a child too young to be able to speak.

 The next two chapters analyze and interpret two families of villancicos that represent Christ as both singer and song, inviting hearers to listen for the